dbalstjr16/CourseReview_PERN_webdev/README.md

-# 🎓 CourseReview – Student-Powered Course Feedback Platform
+# 🎓 CourseReview – For College Students: Course Review/Feedback Platform

 A full-stack web application where students can browse and post reviews about courses from colleges across the U.S. Users can register, leave feedback on courses they've taken, and view insights shared by others.